oitnes/oitnes/README.md

 Hi, my name is Sergey

 I was graduated Belarus State University at 2018.
-After that I worked at several companies (startups also) with different inovative technologies.
+My specialization is radiophysics but I like pragramming.
+After graduation I worked at several IT companies (startups also) with different inovative technologies like Mashine Learning and Blockchain.
 That gave me a lot experience in most of software development areas.

-**Competencies:** *BlockChain, Mashine Learning, Deep Learning, Computer Vision, Natural Language Processing, C++, Python3, JavaScript, Objective-C, Swift, Pytorch, Tensorflow, OpenCV, Pandas, Docker*
+**Competencies:** *BlockChain, Mashine Learning, Deep Learning, Computer Vision, Natural Language Processing, Mobile development, Java 7, C++, Python 3, JavaScript, Objective-C, Swift, Pytorch, Tensorflow, OpenCV, Pandas, Docker*

 **GitHub Activity:**